 [If a durian looked like a city, this is what you would see.
 Welcome to Jakarta.]

-I first visited Jakarta in 2009 and I stayed in the backpacker street, Jalan Jaksa.
+I first visited Jakarta in 2009 and I stayed in the backpacker street at Jalan Jaksa, which is also the most convenient area to stay in Jakarta.
 I saw the highlights as highlighted in The Yellow Bible, like the National Monument and Kota (the old town area), but didn’t really experience the city beyond that.

 On that first visit I met up with a Melbourne friend who had just moved to the city for work three days earlier.
 As Jakarta newbies, Treen and I were fairly clueless about what to do.
 I recall we went looking for dinner and ended up walking past a bunch of local restaurants before settling on an expat place with a western menu.